 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Marketers should ensure that the ad includes all significant conditions which could have an impact on a consumer’s decision to participate.
+Marketers should ensure that the ad includes all other significant conditions.
 See Promotional Marketing: Terms and Conditions for further information.

-This advice is designed to be read in conjunction with the Promotion Marketing section of the CAP Code and the other entries in this advice section.
-Promoters may also wish to seek legal advice.
+This advice is designed to be read in conjunction with the Promotional Marketing section of the CAP Code and CAP’s Advertising Guidance on the marketing of promotions with prizes.